zegkljan/evo/README.rst

     columns except the last one are used as features and the last one is used as target.

+``--training-data-skiprows n``
+    Determines how many rows at the top of the training data file should be skipped befora loadint the actual data.

+    Default is 0.

 ``--testing-data file[:x-columns:y-column]``
     Specification of the testing data.
 The format is identical to the one of ``--training-data``.
 The testing data must have the same number of columns